Strained yogurt: The Middle East and the Mediterranean

-Indian subcontinent
+South Asia

-In the Indian subcontinent, regular unstrained yogurt (curd), made from cow or water buffalo milk, is often sold in disposable clay bowls called kulhar.
+In South Asia, regular unstrained yogurt (curd), made from cow or water buffalo milk, is often sold in disposable clay bowls called kulhar.
 Kept for a couple of hours in its clay pot, some of the water evaporates through the unglazed clay's pores.
 It also cools the curd due to evaporation.

-But true strained yogurt, chakka, is made by draining the yogurt in a (preferably muslin) cloth.
-Shrikhand is a dish made with chakka, sugar, saffron, cardamom, pureed or diced fruit and nuts mixed in; it is often eaten with poori.
+But true strained yogurt, called chakka, is made by draining the yogurt in a (preferably muslin) cloth.
+It is hung for 12 to 18 hours to allow some of the whey to drain off.
+This technique is popular in India and Pakistan.
+Shrikhand is a dish made with chakka, sugar, saffron, cardamom, and pureed or diced fruit and nuts mixed in; it is often eaten with poori.
 It is particularly popular in the states of Gujarat and Maharashtra, where dairy producers market shrikhand in containers.

 Chakka is also eaten in Pashtun-dominated regions of Pakistan with rice and meat dishes.

 South-Eastern Europe

 Strained yogurt (στραγγιστό γιαούρτι) is used in Greek food mostly as the base for tzatziki dip and as a dessert, with honey, sour cherry syrup, or spoon sweets often served on top.
 A few savory Greek dishes also use strained yogurt.
 In Greece, strained yogurt, like yogurt in general, is traditionally made from sheep milk.
 Fage International S.A. began straining cow milk yogurt for industrial production in Greece in 1975, which is when it launched its brand "Total".

 In Albania, strained yogurt is called "salcë kosi" (yogurt sauce).
 Yogurt is drained in a cloth sack from few hours to overnight.
 The water released from this process is called "hirrë" and can be used to preserve cheese or as a drink.
-The strained yogurt itself is used in dishes in Albanian cuisine and is eaten either plain or with added elements such as dill, garlic, cucumber, nuts or olive oil.